Last updated: 25 May 2018

 f) to protect our rights, property, or safety and that of our staff, our customers or other persons.
 This may include exchanging personal information with other organisations for the purposes of fraud protection and credit risk reduction.

-When share your information with third parties, we make sure the appropriate safeguards are in place to protect your personal information.
+When we share your information with third parties, we make sure the appropriate safeguards are in place to protect your personal information.

 We will never sell, trade, or rent your personal information to anyone.